 Social media brings you a full bottle daily.
 Your glass might be even half empty but the moment you start sharing with others you get more and more to drink.

-Also, Jesus loves social media.
+Also, as explained above Jesus probably loves social media.
 I bet there are some Christian social news sites out there.
 Otherwise build one now!

 And do you know what?
 Social media even works without alcohol!
 On the other hand, no social site can make up for a missed evening or night at the bar!
 Just combine both.
 I do not only get clients via blogging and social media.
 People from overseas even call me up while in Berlin to go out for a drink.
 Then of course a half full glass is perfectly enough in most cases.

 Btw. when it comes to Vodka do not buy some weird over-advertised ugly stuff.
 Buy the originals from Russia or Poland where I come from.
 They taste completely different and muuuch better.
 Vodka Moskovskaya and Wodka Wyborowa are good choices.
 Some Vodka brands use Russian names but they are not from Russia.